The NEBOSH Construction Certificate: A UK Guide (2026)

 How does it relate to the General Certificate?

-ScopeAll workplace hazards, all sectorsConstruction-specific hazards, with CDM 2015 at the centre
+ScopeAll workplace hazards, cross-sectorConstruction-specific, with CDM 2015 at the centre

-Best forCross-sector H&S officers, manufacturing, office, mixed-sector rolesSite-based construction roles, principal contractor reps, CDM dutyholders
+Best forCross-sector H&S advisers, line managers, anyone moving into a workplace H&S roleSite-based construction roles, principal contractor reps, CDM dutyholders

-Some candidates take both.
-Holders of the General Certificate sometimes add the Construction Certificate when they move into construction; holders of the Construction Certificate occasionally add the General Certificate when their role broadens beyond construction.
-NEBOSH does not require one before the other — either can be the first qualification taken.
-For people whose career is firmly in construction, the Construction Certificate alone is widely recognised and adequate.
+Some learners take both.
+Holders of the General Certificate sometimes add the Construction Certificate when they move into construction; holders of the Construction Certificate occasionally add the General Certificate when their role broadens.
+Neither is a prerequisite for the other; both are standalone qualifications.
+The Construction Certificate cannot be made up of units from the General Certificate or any other NEBOSH qualification.
+NEBOSH states it is standalone.

-For the broader picture on the General Certificate — including the GNC1/GNC2 unit naming introduced in March 2026 — see our guide to the NEBOSH General Certificate.
+For the broader picture on the General Certificate, see our guide to the NEBOSH General Certificate.

 How does it relate to CSCS and SMSTS?